The IC LM338 is an outstanding device which can be used for unlimited number of potential electronic circuit applications.

 R6 may be selected appropriately for acquiring different charging rates depending upon the battery AH.

 " As soon as the connected battery is charged fully, the potential at the inverting input of the opamp becomes higher than the set voltage at non-inverting input of the IC.
 This instantly switches the output of the opamp to logic low."

-According to me:
+According to my assumption: